colbyhemond/abap-unit-runner-ci/README.md

 # ABAP Unit Runner
 This repository is meant for Continuous Integration pipelines, with your common shared development environment in mind.

-It provides the capability to call into your SAP system in order to run the unit tests.
+It provides the capability to call into your SAP system in order to run the unit tests that have been developed in there.

 It can be triggered when abap code is merged into `main` or a pull request is opened, and allows all abap unit tests within the repository to be ran.

+This is a decent starting point for implementing CI into your deployment workflow.
+If your team is too big, or your packages are too big, you could possibly start to see where further organization or isolated development systems could help.

 # Set Up
 * clone into your SAP system via abapGit